 They show the steps you’re taking to own your past, correct the present and improve your future.

-Not an Excuse
+Not an Excuse for Wrongdoing

 They do not minimize wrongdoing.